Student Organization Standards

 The University reserves the right to modify and to add policies and to hold students accountable for abiding by such policies.
 The University also reserves the right to hold groups or individuals accountable for inappropriate actions not specifically listed in these standards.

 The Vice President for Student Affairs has the authority to investigate student organizations and their conduct and to sanction organizations for violations of the above-referenced rules and policies.
-In any given case at the Vice President’s discretion, the Vice President may delegate this authority, for example, to the Director of Student Programs or may request a recommendation from the Director or other designated University official.
+In any given case at the Vice President’s discretion, the Vice President may delegate this authority, for example, to the Director of the Center for Student Engagement or may request a recommendation from the Director or other designated University official.

 Sanctions for violations may, without limitation, include the following: